-(a) Local Rule 79-5.
-Local Rule 79-5 governs applications to file under seal.
-Parties must comply with all sections of Local Rule 79-5.
+- (a) Local Rule 79-5.
+L.R.
+79-5 governs applications to file under seal.
+Parties must comply with all sections of L.R.
+79-5.
 There is a "strong presumption of access to court records" in civil cases.
 Foltz v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 331 F.3d 1122, 1135 (9th Cir.
 2003).
-For each document or other type of information a party seeks to file under seal, the party must identify and discuss the factual and/or legal justification, see (c) below, that establishes "good cause" or "compelling reasons" for the document's protection.
+For each document or other type of information a party seeks to file under seal, the party must identify and discuss the factual and/or legal justification that establishes "good cause" or "compelling reasons" for the document's protection.
 Kamakana v.
 City and Cnty. of Honolulu, 447 F.3d 1172, 1179-80 (9th Cir.
-2006).

-Redacted Version and Unredacted Version.
-Documents that (b) are not confidential or privileged in their entirety should not be filed under seal if the confidential portions can be redacted and filed separately with a reasonable amount of effort.
-The parties should file an unredacted version of the document under seal, and a redacted version for public viewing, omitting only the portions that the Court has ordered may be filed under seal.
+2006). - (b) Redacted Version and Unredacted Version.
+Documents that are not confidential or privileged in their entirety should not be filed under seal if the confidential portions can be redacted and filed separately with a reasonable amount of effort.
+The parties should file an unredacted version of the document under seal, and a

-Justification.
-Sealing must be justified for each individual (c) confidential matter; blanket claims of confidentiality will result in the application to seal being denied.
+(c) Justification.
+Sealing must be justified for each individual item; blanket claims of confidentiality will result in the application to seal being denied.
 Counsel is strongly encouraged to consider carefully whether sealing or redaction is required for a given piece of evidence or argument.
-An application to seal that includes clearly meritless requests to seal or redact documents may be denied in its entirety.
+An application to seal that includes clearly meritless requires to seal or redact documents may be denied in its entirety.
 The parties must also meet and confer before filing an application to seal.

-CONSENT TO MAGISTRATE FOR ENTIRE CIVIL CASE
+D. CONSENT TO MAGISTRATE FOR ENTIRE CIVIL CASE